fringe-ai/tensorrtx/efficientnet/README.md

 # EfficientNet

 A TensorRT implementation of EfficientNet.
-For the Pytorch implementation, you can refer to the **YJ** branch of [EfficientNet-PyTorch](https://github.com/fringe-ai/EfficientNet-PyTorch.git)
+For the Pytorch implementation, you can refer to [EfficientNet-PyTorch](https://github.com/fringe-ai/EfficientNet-PyTorch.git)

 ## How to run